ncbi/vadr/documentation/alerts.md

 #=GC RFCOL.X       1234567890..123....4567890123456789012345678901234567890
 ```

-  **Explanation of `lowsim5c` alert**: The 7 nucleotides from
+  **Explanation of `lowsim5c` alert**: The 13 nucleotides from
-  positions 7 to 13 in the sequence `TOY50-LSS1` (`seq coords:7..13:+`) are at the 5' end
+  positions 1 to 13 in the sequence `TOY50-LSS1` (`seq coords:1..13:+`) are at the 5' end
-  of the predicted CDS `protein one` but are not similar to the reference
+  of the sequence and overlap by 7 nucleotides with the predicted CDS `protein one` but are not similar to the reference
   model.
-These 7 nucleotides align to reference model positions 11 to 13 (`mdl coords:11..13:+`) and
+These 13 nucleotides align to reference model positions 5 to 13 (`mdl coords:5..13:+`) and
   include an insertion of 4 nucleotides after reference position 13.
-The 7 nucleotides
+The 13 nucleotides
   are marked by `v` characters in the alignment above.
-  The alignment below shows the region of low similarity actually extends from
-  sequence position 1 to position 13, as reported in the `alert detail` field (`[7 nt overlap b/t low similarity region of length 13 (1..13) and annotated feature (7..31)].

-  A similar `lowsim5f` alert exists for non-coding (non-CDS and
+  Two similar alerts, `lowsim5f` and `lowsim5l` exists for non-coding (non-CDS and
-  non-mature peptide) features, but no example is shown here.
+  non-mature peptide) features, but no examples are shown here. `lowsim5f` is for relatively short regions
+  of low similarity, while `lowsim5l` is for longer regions (30nt or more).
 Having
   separate alerts for coding and non-coding features gives the user
-  control over whether these types of alerts in coding versus non-coding
+  control over whether these types of alerts in coding versus non-coding features.

   **Explanation of `lowsim5s` alert**: The first ten nucleotides
   in the sequence `TOY50-LSS2` are not similar to the reference model (`seq coords:1..10:+`)